ericbutera/geoip/README.md

 # Development Log
 Here is a running list of tasks performed to faciliate discussion.
+- figured out k8s secrets from the command line: `kubectl create secret generic geo-api-key --from-literal=geo-api-key='API-KEY-VALUE'`
+- i realized my repo, containers, and app names became out of sync as the project moved along. i would like to rename things to geo-* for consistency.
+- created geo-fetcher image
+    - the process is complicated enough to warrant usage of a bash script
+    - added output showing progress
+    - added geo-fetcher README to show commands on building image
+- added initial k8s orchestration in kubernetes/geo-deployment.yml
+- updated app to use ENV config
 - added health check, updated readme
 - github actions wont work until i figure out how to include *.mmdb
 - added more test cases as comments